Euthyneura

-Euthyneura are characterised by several autapomorphies, but are named for euthyneury.
+Euthyneura are characterised by several autapomorphies, but are named for euthyneury, the loss of the torsion that characterizes other groups of gastropods.
+Euthyneurans can be distinguished from other gastropods by having two distinct pairs of head tentacles, the anterior and posterior tentacles.
+The anterior pair is specialized for contact chemoreception ("taste"), while the posterior pair is specialized for distance chemoreception ("smell") and detection of currents, and modified into eyestalks in stylommatophoran land snails and slugs.
 They are considered to be the most successful and diverse group of Gastropoda.
 Within this taxon, the Gastropoda have reached their peak in species richness and ecological diversity.
 This obvious evolutionary success can probably be attributed to several factors.
 Marine Opisthobranchia, e.g., have evolved several clades specialised on less used food resources such as sponges or cnidarians.
 A key innovation in the evolution of Pulmonata was the colonization of freshwater and terrestrial habitats.
+The increased sensory capability provided by the specialized tentacles may have also contributed to euthyneuran success.